titom73/sonic-l2ls-evpn-containerlab/README.md

 # sonic-l2ls-evpn-containerlab

-The purpose of this repo is showing how to create a SONiC image to be used in a container lab setup and the configuration required at both the SONiC and FRR levels to deploy a EVPN layer 2 service, where one leaf runs SONiC and the spine and the other leaf run SR Linux, as per the diagram:
+The purpose of this repository is showing how to create a SONiC image to be used in a container lab setup and the configuration required at both the SONiC JSON and FRR levels to deploy a simple EVPN layer 2 service, where one leaf runs SONiC and the spine and the other leaf run SR Linux, as per the diagram:

 ![pic1](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/img_and_drawio/sonic-l2ls-evpn-containerlab.png)